harness/developer-hub/docs/cloud-cost-management/3-use-ccm-cost-reporting/2-ccm-cost-categories/2-cost-categories-usage.md

 ---
-title: Use Cost Categories
+title: Use cost categories
-description: This topic explains the uses of Cost Categories in Perspectives and dashboards.
+description: This topic explains the uses of cost categories in perspectives and dashboards.
 # sidebar_position: 2
 helpdocs_topic_id: 6lle2diqeg
 helpdocs_category_id: 3uqsijw1gg